kinbiko/mentoring/students/jstonham/README.md

 `commit -m "<commit message here>"` | commits the files to the repository.
 The `-m` flag is needed so you don't open up your shell editor

+If you have forgotten a command that you have used in the past in the command line, `Ctrl` and `r` and type any part of the command and the command line will autocomplete it for you.

 ## Git Repositories

 We create repositories in Git to initialise a version control system and track the changes that are being made to the files within the directory the repository is made from.